oussamaettaqui/Chatbot/README.md

 4. Use the emoji picker to add emojis to your messages
 5. Close the chat window using the down arrow or the chat icon

+## Security Notes

+- The `config.env.js` file contains your API key and should never be committed to version control
+- The template file (`config.env.tmp.js`) is safe to commit as it doesn't contain any sensitive information
+- For production deployment, consider using a backend server to handle API keys more securely

+## Development

+To modify the chatbot:
+- Colors and theme can be customized in the `:root` variables in `style.css`
+- Chat behavior can be modified in `script.js`
+- UI structure can be adjusted in `index.html`

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## Acknowledgments

+- Google Gemini API for powering the chat responses
+- Emoji Mart for the emoji picker implementation
+- Font Awesome for the icon set
+- Material Symbols for additional icons